aigic8/microgrid_project/README.md

-# Hybrid Project Optimization in Chatroud
+# Hybrid Microgrid Optimization in Chatroud

 University project for calculating the optimal design of a microgrid system for Chatroud and Bootia factory.
 The design and size of the following parts are calculated and optimized: